rixx/2018.djangocon.eu/sponsoring.md

 covering the costs of the event and reducing the cost for our attendees.
 This includes:

 * catering and refreshments
-* venue hire
+* venue rent
 * technical services
 * financial assistance for travel and accommodation for speakers and attendees on lower budgets
-* video recording for talks
+* video recordings for talks
 * live speech-to-text transcription of all talks
 * conference merchandise and the conference program booklet
-* free child care for our attendees
+* free child care for our attendees and their children
 * basic running expenses

 Anything left over after the conference will be donated to the Django Software Foundation or used for future non-profit open source events.